t0hsumi/42-push_swap/README.md

 ![](images/push_swap.gif)
 credit goes to [Ilya Kashnitskiy](https://github.com/elijahkash/push_swap_gui) for this gif

-This program is something like the combination of quicksort and mergesort.
+This program is something like a combination of quicksort and mergesort.
 The whole algorithm consists of two main stages:
 1. Pushing numbers from a to b.
-     - During this stage, this algorithm sort the number raughly in descending order.
+     - During this stage, this algorithm sort the number roughly in descending order.
 2. Pushing them back to a.
      - During this stage, sort numbers in exactly ascending order.